-- Contact form on your eCommerce website
+- A contact form on your eCommerce website

-- Live chat on your eCommerce website
+- A live chat on your eCommerce website

 - Social media

-Keep in mind that we live in an age of instant gratification; today’s consumers expect timely responses to their questions, concerns, and complaints on a 24/7 basis.
+Keep in mind that we live in an age of instant gratification.
+Today’s consumers expect timely responses to their questions, concerns, and complaints on a 24/7 basis.
 Your diligence in providing exceptional and accessible customer service to your buyers will have an impact on your business’s reputation and competitive success.